 - Try to understand how your loved one is feeling.
 They may feel like a failure and a burden.
 They will want to be better but often they simply cannot find the energy to cope.

 - If you feel that mental illness is impacting your relationship with a loved one, The Spark can provide relationship counselling and relationship support.
-Freephone our Relationship Helpline on 0808 802 2088 for immediate support or to discuss options around counselling services in your area.
-This service is also available online by clicking the ‘Chat to us online now’ link at the top of the page.
+Freephone our Relationship Helpline on 0808 802 2088 for immediate support or to discuss options around counselling services in you are.

 Support for me